hashkeks/sregistry-podman-compose/README.md

 After creating key(private) and certifications(dhparam and pem) place them in the right files: ./ssl/certs or ./ssl/private In ./.env change the values of the name (default: domain_key.pem and domain_cert.pem)

-Delete all .placeholder (find . | grep .placeholder), there just there for the file structures.
+Delete all .placeholder (find . | grep .placeholder | xargs rm), there just there for the file structures.

 Have fun with your sregistry! :D